eltharynd/gg-gamers-guild/README.md

 # GG Gamer's Guild - Booking website

-This repo contains a boilerplate backend with Nodejs and Express in Typescript.
+This repo contains the GG Gamer's Guild web app, which you can find live [here](https://gg.eltharynd.com/)!

-It is currently intended for development/staging only.
+Written with Nodejs and Express in Typescript.

 ## Setting up the development environment